EvanVeinotte/Turing_Machine/README.md

   - direction_1 (1 or -1): This value determines which direction the head will move next step when the head reads a =(blank) on the tape.(1 is right and -1 is left).
 #### See the example programs in the Programs file for more examples.
 ## Machine Limitations:
 The machine is set to only create states between 0 and 999.
 However, this could easily be changed by changing the MAX_STATES variable in the source code.
+Also, the cpp file will currently only run in windows, but this could also be easily changed by just changing the system("CLS") and system("PAUSE") to whatever will work on your system.